MahakAggarwal/Android-Developer-Fundamentals-Version-2/README.md

 Projects for section 1.1 to 3.3 are from version 1 of the course.
 Not repeated because of similarities.
 These projects are mostly the same as version 2 but with minor changes.
 Projects after section 3.3 are from version 2 of the course.
+Some projects (section 9.2 onwards) use AndroidX libraries instead of the now deprecated Android Support libraries.

 Also note that this repository is a work in progress and I will be adding more tasks and coding challenges as I finish them.